Pirates vs. Mets Player Props Betting Odds

-Player prop betting options for Pete Alonso, Bryan Reynolds and others are available in the New York Mets-Pittsburgh Pirates matchup at Citi Field on Tuesday, starting at 7:10 PM ET.
+You can see player prop bet odds for Pete Alonso, Bryan Reynolds and others on the New York Mets and Pittsburgh Pirates prior to their matchup at 1:10 PM ET on Wednesday at Citi Field.

 Bet on this matchup or its props with BetMGM!